Vlaaaaaaad/vlaaaaaaad/README.md

 ### 📤 Featured content

-- My outdated ["_Scaling containers on AWS blog post_"](https://www.vladionescu.me/posts/scaling-containers-in-aws/) which is superseded by [my re:Invent 2020 talk, "_Scaling containers on AWS_", available on YouTube](https://www.youtube.com/watch?v=UhRiLCxYNbo)
+- My outdated ["_Scaling containers on AWS_" blog post](https://www.vladionescu.me/posts/scaling-containers-in-aws/) which is superseded by [my re:Invent 2020 talk, "_Scaling containers on AWS_", available on YouTube](https://www.youtube.com/watch?v=UhRiLCxYNbo)
-- My ["_Fixing EKS DNS blog post_"](https://www.vladionescu.me/posts/eks-dns/) which shined a light on NodeLocalDNS, making running Kubernetes clusters at scale way easier.
+- My ["_Fixing EKS DNS_" blog post](https://www.vladionescu.me/posts/eks-dns/) which shined a light on NodeLocalDNS, making running Kubernetes clusters at scale way easier.
 Due to the incredible k8s community, most of this was merged in the upstream documentation 💕
-- If you want some glimpse into how much of a golden retriever I am, my ["_Accidentally a hacker blog post_"](https://www.vladionescu.me/posts/how-i-became-a-hacker/) telling the story of how my passion and energy was combined with alcool and led to accidentally hacking GitHub
+- If you want some glimpse into how much of a golden retriever I am, my ["_Accidentally a hacker_" blog post](https://www.vladionescu.me/posts/how-i-became-a-hacker/) telling the story of how my passion and energy was combined with alcool and led to accidentally hacking GitHub

 ### 📬 Socials